 Teachers outside of the Cedar Falls Community School District will need to pick up and return their units at the library.
 For Cedar Falls Community Schools teachers, units may be sent and returned on the school van.
 The van makes daily deliveries to the schools during the school year.

-A teacher card is required in order to request a unit.
-For more information about teacher cards contact the Youth Department by phone at (319) 859-3282 or by emailing us at email@example.com.
+For more information about Teacher Units contact the Youth Department by phone at (319) 859-3282 or by emailing us at firstname.lastname@example.org.

 Please allow at least 5 working days from date of request to date of delivery.

 Book discussion kits are available for checkout to teachers on teacher unit cards.
 Please request kits at least one week in advance.
 If a kit is returned with a missing book(s), the cost of the book will be added to the teacher card.
 If the book is later found, please return it as soon as possible so that the charge can be removed from the card and the kit can go back into circulation.
 For more information contact us at email@example.com or call the Youth Department at (319) 859-3282.

 For teachers in the Cedar Falls Community Schools, kits may be sent and returned on the school van.
 For other Black Hawk County teachers, kits must be picked up and returned to the library.